-All contracts between the Appointee and all Associated Companies were checked for compliance with licence requirements on standards; and a Note on transactions between the Appointee and any Associated Company; Compliance with licence provision on cross-subsidies between the Appointee and any Associated Company [Condition I].
+All contracts between the Appointee and all Associated Companies were checked for compliance with licence requirements on standards; and a Note on transactions between the Appointee and any Associated Company; Compliance with licence provision on cross-subsidies between the Appointee and any Associated Company (Condition I).

-Any transactions with Associated Companies are disclosed in the Non-audited additional regulatory information section of the company's regulatory Annual Performance Report for the year ended 31 March 2023 [refer to page 107], which is subject to external assurance under Regulatory Accounting Guideline 5.07; Guideline for transfer pricing in the water and sewerage sectors [refer to our Board statement on the completeness and accuracy of information on page 26 for details on controls and the levels of assurance obtained during 2022/23].
-These contracts were checked for compliance with licence requirements and confirmed as so in the Certificate of Compliance on page 27 of this Regulatory Annual Performance Report.
+Any transactions with Associated Companies are disclosed in the Non-audited additional regulatory information section of the company's regulatory Annual Performance Report for the year ended 31 March 2024 (refer to page 118 of the Regulatory Annual Performance Report), which is subject to external assurance under Regulatory Accounting Guideline 5.07; Guideline for transfer pricing in the water and sewerage sectors (refer to our Board statement on the completeness and accuracy of information on page 01 for details on controls and the levels of assurance obtained during 2023/24).
+These contracts were checked for compliance with licence requirements and confirmed as so in the Certificate of Compliance on page 02 of this Certificates of compliance.

-In giving this certificate the main factors which the directors have taken into account in relation to contracts entered into with any Associated Company are:
+In giving this certificate, the main factors which the directors have taken into account in relation to contracts entered into with any Associated Company are:

-- an examination of the contracts with Associated Companies; - considerations made by the company's Market Oversight Committee; and - the limited contractual arrangements with Associated Companies.
+- an examination of the contracts with Associated Companies; - considerations made by the company's Wholesale Services Committee (formerly Market Oversight Committee); and the limited contractual arrangements with Associated Companies.

-No Guarantees or Cross-Default Obligations given without Ofwat's written consent
+No quarantees or cross-default obligations given without Ofwat's written consent

-The Board notes that each EMT member has confirmed that they are not aware of any guarantees or cross-default obligations given without Ofwat's written consent.
+The Board notes that each ELT member has confirmed that they are not aware of any guarantees or cross-default obligations given without Ofwat's written consent.